-The water hole is somewhat more than a hopeless puddle of water – a puddle in an immense spread of bone-dry desert.
+The water hole seems to be a hopeless puddle of water – a puddle in an immense spread of bone-dry desert.
 Five men and their horses are crouched inside, and the men hold their rifles ready to shoot, for securing the water hole is their sole duty.
 However, Indians hover out in the yonder.
-Also, Remington doesn't appear to hold out a lot of trust in cowboys.

-Remington centers around the gathering of men and horses in the foreground.
-The earthy colored horses turn outward, framing the central figure, who is further accentuated by the haze of white residue behind him.
+Remington centers this composition around earthy colored horses which guides the observer's attention to the middle of the painting.
+Framing the central figure, who is further accentuated by the haze of white residue behind him.

 In Aiding a Comrade, Remington chose to paint a scene with drama.
 One interpretation of this painting is that, while riding, a cowboy has fallen from this horse.
-His companions attempt to support him and keep him from being trampled by horses.
+And his companions are attempting to help him by keeping him from being trampled by horses.